Skip to main content

 Overview

 Costory evaluates your cloud spend every day (or twice a day depending on your plan) across AWS, GCP, and Azure.
 You define what to watch, the threshold that matters, and where to send the notification.
 Costory handles the rest.
+Use cloud cost alerts to turn that daily evaluation into proactive notifications instead of manual checks.
 Where alerts fit in your day-to-day:

 • Catching a cost spike in a specific service before it compounds over the full billing period